idmarinas/lotgd-game/.docker/README.md

 # CAUTION

-> Use this configuration by your responsibility
+> Remember to review the configuration of these files